thommas88/homelab-nas/README.md

 - ZFS snapshots and scrubs for data integrity

 ## What I Learned
-- Setting up and managing ZFS mirrors in practice
+- Hands-on experience setting up and managing ZFS mirrors
-- Using datasets and snapshots to protect and organize data
+- Using datasets and snapshots for data organization and protection
-- Basic Samba configuration for network sharing
+- Configuring Samba shares and managing ACLs for different users
-- Experience running self-hosted services like Immich and Jellyfin
+- Running self-hosted services (Immich, Jellyfin) integrated with the NAS
-- Integrating snapshots and image backups into a complete backup strategy
+- Building a complete backup strategy with snapshots + VM image backups

 ## Next Steps
 - Implement encrypted offsite backup with rclone